-Print the total profit in Box 21.
+Write the total profit from other property in Box 22B.

-Complete a Property sale information (IR833) form for each property sold/disposed of and include it with the return.
+Complete a Property sale information - IR833 form for each property sold/disposed of and include it with your return.
 The form explains how to calculate and correctly return the resulting profit or loss.
-You can download the form from our website www.ird.govt.nz (search keyword: IR833).
-Complete the form even if the details have been included in a Financial statements summary (IR10) or set of accounts.
+You can download the form at ird.govt.nz/forms-guides

+Complete the form even if the details have been included in a Financial statements summary - IR10 or set of accounts.